smallbasic/smallbasic.github.io/_posts/2016-06-04-console-inkey.markdown

 As reported by Shian (thanks Shian!), there are a few problems with INKEY.
 I'll fix these in the next update.
 There is supposed to be a different first character code for SHIFT/ALT etc states.
 Also, INKEY needs to read from the system event queue to get the next keystroke.
 It currently does a pause for key, but I think it should actually block in the call to read the queue, that way when you type a key there would be no delay.
 Either way this doesn't work well for shooter type games, but there is a better way.
 Have a look at: https://github.com/smallbasic/SmallBASIC/blob/master/samples/distro-exam...
 This uses the DEFINEKEY command to register keystroke handlers for game keys.
-When you hit the game key, the registered FUNC will get called more or less immediately, somewhere inside the game main looI think this should work well in the space shooter (which is awesome by the way).
+When you hit the game key, the registered FUNC will get called more or less immediately, somewhere inside the game main loo<p>I think this should work well in the space shooter (which is awesome by the way).